DavidAlphaFox/libevhdns/README.txt

-README of libevhdns: libevdns implementation compatible with libevent by pts@fazekas.hu at Sat Apr 24 21:56:35 CEST 2010
+README of libevhdns: libevdns implementation compatible with libev by pts@fazekas.hu at Sat Apr 24 21:56:35 CEST 2010

 About